rhusiev/facet_layout/readme.md

 Better language switching:
 - If Ctrl+Alt+1 and +2 are mapped to EN and UA layouts in the OS:
   - Switching layouts will also change language
-  - Using symbol layout will produce the same symbols both in UA and EN layouts
+  - Using symbol layer will produce the same symbols both in UA and EN layouts

-*Note*: as a bare Super (or Meta/Cmd/Win) key is used rarely, the key for it by default changes layout, when held.
+*Note*: as a bare Super (or Meta/Cmd/Win) key is used rarely, the key for it by default changes the layer to Symbols, when held.
 To press Super symbol once, double tap its key.
 To use Super+Key combination, hold the Special and Left Ctrl keys simultaneously.

 # English layout